tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 need to be kinder and more understanding of other kids too.

-What Are You Even Fighting About?
+# What Are You Even Fighting About?

-T
-here is no family immune to conflict.
+There is no family immune to conflict.
 The problem, then, is not that conflicts happen; it is how we handle them when they occur, how we let these disagreements and miscommunications take on a life of their own.
 As Bruce Springsteen sings in “Tucson Train”: